powerunit/powerunit-extensions-exceptions/README.md

   Function<String,String> myLiftedFunction = FunctionWithException.ignored(x->x);
   ```

 ### `stage(d)`

 This method converts the functional interface to the one without exception, by returning an `CompletionStage`. _This is not available on interface returning primitive type_.

+For functional interface without result, a `CompletionStage<Void>` is returned.

 Two versions of this methods exists :